Many resources are available to help those affected by disaster. Many are free and can be easily accessed using a smartphone.

 • Ready.gov/kids

-As a part of Federal Emergency Management Agency (FEMA)’s Youth Preparedness Program, the site allows kids, parents, and educators to learn more about emergency preparedess and disaster relief.
+As a part of the Federal Emergency Management Agency (FEMA)’s Youth Preparedness Program, the site allows kids, parents, and educators to learn more about emergency preparedness and disaster relief.
 Kids can play games, and families and educators can use it to make safety plans and build their own toolkits.
 To learn more, click HERE.

 Resources for Parents and Caregivers